Research Institute: University of Washington, University of California Berkeley

 I was invited to join a research group led by Dr. James Pierce, a speculative critical designer, and researcher.
 The increasing use of smart devices (IoT) surfaced issues of consent, surveillance, power dynamics, misuse of technology, and bad actors.
 We explored these issues using emerging co-design methods.

 The team generated a video that was submitted and accepted to the Society for Social Studies of Science (4S) conference.
-We built off these findings by creating a booklet with various speculative use cases of IoT, crafting a study guide to explore expert and non-expert responses to these speculative uses, and submitted a paper to ACM Conference on Human Factors in Computing Systems (CHI).
+We built off these findings by creating a booklet with various speculative use cases of IoT we anchored to reality, crafting a study guide to explore expert and non-expert responses to these speculative uses, and submitted a paper to ACM Conference on Human Factors in Computing Systems (CHI) which was later accepted and published.
 I also reviewed and provided feedback for this accepted ACM CHI publication.

 Cameras, Cameras, Everywhere!